For this I’m grateful: my denominational tastes put me in position to drink a lot of sound Bible.

 See, I’ve learned my lines.

-Meanwhile, we broach the topic of miracles and answered prayers oh so gingerly, so reluctantly.
+Meanwhile, we broach the topic of miracles and answered prayers oh so gingerly.
 Certainly not with boldness.
-Sometimes we even attack it.
 We’re too uncomfortable for that; it feels vaguely immature.
 Risky.
 You know what I mean.
 Perish the thought of that health-and-wealth business.
-We’re determined not to get our theology wrong, and that’s excellent, because we value getting Jesus’ words right (not a fashionable practice in today’s church).
+We’re determined not to get our theology wrong, and that’s excellent, because we value getting Jesus’ words right (not always a fashionable practice).

 But sometimes I wonder…